c4milo/fusejs/README.md

 ## Installation
 ### OSX
 In order to use FuseJS you need to install any of the Fuse implementations for OSX.
 OSXFuse is the one that has been used throughout the FuseJS development.
 Go to http://osxfuse.github.com/ and follow the instructions to get it installed.
-In addition, FuseJS toolchain uses `pkg-config`, you need to have it installed in your system as well, in order to compile FuseJS.
+Additionally, FuseJS toolchain uses `pkg-config`, you need to have it installed in your system as well, in order to compile FuseJS.
 It usually should come by default in your operating system, if not, then use your package manager to install it.

 * download https://github.com/downloads/osxfuse/osxfuse/OSXFUSE-2.5.2.dmg
 * sudo port install pkg-config (OSX)